Men’s Health Gummies: The Hard Part Is the Gummy

 QC that matters for gummies (not just generic supplement testing)

-Standard testing has its place, but gummies need a QC program that predicts real failure modes.
-The goal is to catch problems early-before they show up as stuck bottles in the field.
+Standard testing has its place.
+But gummies need QC that predicts real failure modes.
+Catch problems early—before they become stuck bottles in the field.

 Release testing that predicts performance